vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 NOTE 1: This function expects that the token being used has been whitelisted.

-NOTE 2: Before running this function, the user must run the ERC-20-standard `approve` function to authorize the bridge smart contract as a spender of the user's target token.
+NOTE 2: Before running this function, the user must run the ERC-20-standard `approve` function to authorise the bridge smart contract as a spender of the user's target token.
 This will only allow a specific amount of that specific token to be spent by the bridge.
 See: [Ethereum improvement proposal 20](https://eips.ethereum.org/EIPS/eip-20)

 ##### Other Ethereum Token Standards (Depositing)